The critical path to a flawless tile installation.

-Before each job starts, I hit the computer and develop a critical path plan for our installation procedures, including quantity lists, and color charts.
+Before each job starts, I hit the computer and develop a critical path plan with the help of Search Engine Optimization Naples Florida our installation procedures, including quantity lists, and color charts.
 Every one of my installers gets a plan, so they can keep track of their progress as they work to complete their jobs.
 Sharing this kind of information is key to increasing team efficiency and output.
 This is a team sport.
 We train our crew slowly, pay them well, and recognize that they have lives outside of work.
 This formula works well because our turnover is low and our work is excellent.

 With installation plans in hand my five-member crew and I start to prep the job for layout and installation.
 We use dry string lines, plumb bobs, and 6-foot levels to determine how straight, flat, and square the walls and floors are.
 Since they never really are, we’ve developed a number of ways to deal with irregularities.